JHU-PL-Lab/odefa/README.md

 make benchmark
 ```

 The evaluation result will be in `result/evaluation-<current date>`.
-Besides the files for execution result and time for each testcase, the overall stat is in `0table.txt`.
+For each benchmark `<test-name>`, the output is in `<test-name>_<n>.txt` for n-th execution and the recorded execution time is in `<test-name>.time.txt`.
+The overall statistics is in `0table.txt`.
 It will be used to fill the table in the paper.
+The evaluation data for this paper is in `result/paper-evaluate-<date>` while the previous used data is in `result/archive`.

-For other usages, see Step 6 in the next section.
+For other usages, see Step 6 below and toplevel usage section.

 ### 2. Build from the source